pactus-project/docs/content/protocol/blockchain/cryptography.md

 [BLS](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bls-signature/) (Boneh–Lynn–Shacham) is the primary signature scheme used by validators and BLS-based accounts.
+BLS public keys are 96 bytes and use the G2 subgroup of the BLS12-381 curve.
 BLS is a threshold signature scheme with two notable properties:

 #### Signature Aggregation